 Be Mindful of the Timing

 No, Bradshaw doesn’t mean a certain number of years or months of dating, but rather, your surroundings and what’s happening in your personal lives.
 As she puts it, a dinner party isn’t the smartest setting for a super-serious, are-we-going-to-get-hitched discussion.
 She also suggests easing into the topic by having a candid chat about where you both see your futures heading.
 After all, marriage at its core is about joining two lives together—not just a sparkly diamond or big party.
 “Maybe you're ready to plant roots and want to move out of your apartment and into a house that's in a good neighborhood with a great school.
 Maybe you want to ditch the two-door sports car and get something more practical for a life that is evolving.
 Maybe you want to take that trip that you know will not be practical if you have kids, so perhaps discussing that dream trip is how you start that conversation,” she says.
-“Bottom line is that timing will help you, as well as the entry point you choose to bring up the conversation.”
+“The bottom line is that timing will help you, as well as the entry point you choose to bring up the conversation.”

 Or in other words: Express your love.
 The desire to get engaged really boils down to the fact that you can’t imagine your life with anyone else.
 Especially if you fret over coming across as clingy or naggy, being straightforward about how deeply you love your partner can send the right message and illustrate how well you work as a team.
 “Share your dreams with your partner.
 Those dreams can be visions of vacations, where you'll live, how you'll celebrate special occasions and holidays, how you envision spending your free time together, things you want to do together that you have yet to do, and things you are looking forward to doing,” she says.
-“By talking about your dreams, you are indirectly stating that you see the both of you together for the long haul, and that can segue into a conversation about marriage.”
+“By talking about your dreams, you are indirectly stating that you see both of you together for the long haul, and that can segue into a conversation about marriage.”